Windcrest Animal Hospital

 Dr. Carolyn Cassidy

-Carolyn Cassidy, VMD graduated from the University of Pennsylvania in 1988 and is currently a part-time veterinarian at Windcrest.
+Carolyn Cassidy, VMD graduated from the University of Pennsylvania in 1988 and is currently a veterinarian at Windcrest and Hockessin Animal Hospitals.
 Dr. Cassidy’s areas of interest are medicine and ultrasonography.
 Dr. Cassidy has wanted to be a vet for as long as she can remember, with a strong desire to help and care for all animals.
 The memorable experiences of Dr. Cassidy’s are all associated with her saving an animal that was critically ill or had a poor prognosis.
 Dr. Cassidy’s family includes her husband Timothy and three daughters, Anna, Elizabeth, and Rebecca.
 Her family of animals includes her dog (Merlin) and cats (Princess, Pipi and Prince Caspian).
 Dr. Cassidy also enjoys gardening, cooking, running, cycling, skiing and hiking.

 Dr. Bruce Damme